Leyki/colorful-whispers/README.md

 ### **Intro**

-Customize the color of whispers to your own desire based on context.
-All of this works clientsided.
-Nothing your client sends is changed.
+Customize the displayed color of whispers to your own desire based on context.

 ![Sample](imgs/sample.png)